Princess Nathalie of Sayn-Wittgenstein-Berleburg

-Princess Nathalie of Sayn-Wittgenstein-Berleburg (Nathalie Xenia Margrethe Benedikte; born 2 May 1975) is a Danish equestrian, an Olympian and a daughter of Princess Benedikte of Denmark and Prince Richard of Sayn-Wittgenstein-Berleburg.
+Princess Nathalie of Sayn-Wittgenstein-Berleburg (Nathalie Xenia Margrethe Benedikte; born 2 May 1975) is a Danish equestrian, an Olympian, and the daughter of Princess Benedikte of Denmark and Prince Richard of Sayn-Wittgenstein-Berleburg.
 She is the niece of Queen Margrethe II of Denmark and King Constantine II of Greece.
+Her first cousin is King Frederik X of Denmark.

-A member of the Danish dressage team, she won bronze at the 2008 Summer Olympics, and also participated in the 2012 Summer Olympics.
-She has been the coach of the Danish national dressage team since 2017.
+A member of the Danish dressage team, she won bronze at the 2008 Summer Olympics and also participated in the 2012 Summer Olympics.
+She coached the Danish national dressage team from 2017 to 2021.

 Early life

-Princess Nathalie was born on 2 May 1975 in Copenhagen, Denmark, as the youngest of the three children of Princess Benedikte of Denmark and Prince Richard of Sayn-Wittgenstein-Berleburg.
-She grew up at Schloss Berleburg in Bad Berleburg in Germany.
+Princess Nathalie was born on 2 May 1975 in Copenhagen, Denmark, the youngest of three children of Princess Benedikte of Denmark and Prince Richard of Sayn-Wittgenstein-Berleburg.
+She grew up at Schloss Berleburg in Bad Berleburg, Germany.

 Nathalie and her sister Alexandra became Danish citizens on 19 May 1998.
-Neither she nor her siblings are in line of succession to the Danish throne as that would have required taking up permanent residence in Denmark when reaching the age of mandatory education.
+Neither she nor her siblings are in line of succession to the Danish throne, as that would have required taking up permanent residence in Denmark when reaching the age of mandatory education.

 Equestrian career

-In 1994, Princess Nathalie began training on the Swedish stud Flyinge with her trainer Kyra Kyrklund, former world champion in dressage.
-After four years, during which she won the bronze medal at the European Championship with the Danish team, she had to change coaches as Kyrklund moved to England.
-She teamed up with Klaus Balkenhol, coach of the German dressage team.
+In 1994, Princess Nathalie began training at the Swedish stud Flyinge with Kyra Kyrklund, a former world champion in dressage.
+After four years, during which she won the bronze medal at the European Championship with the Danish team, she changed coaches when Kyrklund moved to England.
+She teamed up with Klaus Balkenhol, the coach of the German dressage team.

-Nathalie gained a place in the 2000 Olympic team as reserve rider, and afterward participated in the European Championship of 2001, winning a bronze medal and the World Championship 2002 (where she was placed fourth) with the Danish team.
-She was a member of the Danish dressage team in the 2008 Summer Olympics and was awarded a bronze medal.
+Nathalie was selected as a reserve rider for the 2000 Olympic team.
+In 2001, she received a bronze medal at that year's European Championships, and placed fourth individually at the 2002 World Championships.
+She was a member of the Danish dressage team at the 2008 Summer Olympics and was awarded a bronze medal.

-She was part of the Danish equestrian team in the London 2012 Olympics, competing in the team and individual dressage events on her horse Digby.
-She finished 12th in the individual event and helped Denmark to a 4th place team finish.
+She was part of the Danish equestrian team in the London 2012 Olympics, competing in team and individual dressage events on her horse Digby.
+She finished 12th in the individual event and helped Denmark to a 4th-place team finish.

 In January 2017, Nathalie was named head coach of the Danish national dressage team.
-She left the position in 2021 but has since continued to coach national team riders Cathrine Laudrup-Dufour and Daniel Bachmann Andersen privately.
+She left the position in 2021, but has since continued to coach national team riders Cathrine Laudrup-Dufour and Daniel Bachmann Andersen privately.

 In addition to riding, she also breeds horses like her mother.
-In autumn 2005, she opened her own stud farm which is based in Bad Berleburg.
+In autumn 2005, she opened her own stud farm, which is based in Bad Berleburg.